 No matter what their age, all children who have survived cancer will face physical, emotional, and social delays.
 But because of their illness, kids who have dealt with cancer tend to value life and recognize that the challenges they’ve faced and survived have made them strong.
 Children often come away from a cancer experience with an appreciation of and sensitivity to life that’s not shared by their peers.
 They often express feelings of pride and achievement at having faced this crisis and handled it with success.

 After bone marrow transplant

 For some children, bone marrow or stem cell transplant is the best treatment option.
 This often means intense chemotherapy with very serious side effects.
 It also can mean isolation – sometimes at a treatment center miles from home.
 During the transplant phase, the child and family get a lot of supportive care.
 The child often goes home with pages of instructions after being in the hospital for many weeks or even months.
 The instructions may cover things like activity limits, how long the child needs to wear a mask, and guidelines about staying away from others.
-Each transplant center has its own post-transplant protocol.
+Each transplant center has its own protocol.

 Going back to the pediatrician

 It’s our hope that children with cancer maintain a relationship with their regular pediatrician during cancer treatment.
 These children still get the usual childhood illnesses, which in most cases would be treated by their pediatrician.
 Keeping your pediatrician informed of what’s going on during treatment will help them help your family and your child as you make the transition back to normal life after treatment.